-The IXrouter is unable to set up a Configuration connection (MQTT) or VPN connection.
+The IXrouter is unable to set up a VPN, Configuration, or Data logging connection.
 When the connection is checked in the component Cloud connection status, one of the following error messages can be observed:

 Rate limit active

 There seem to be connection issues.
 The device downloaded its VPN connection config file several times in quick succession and the VPN connection is not established yet.